fershad/fershad.com/src/writing/making-this-website-grid-aware.md

 1. Use the `fetchPageFromKv` function to check if there's already a cached version of the page with grid-aware changes applied.
 If there is, return the cached page.
 2. If there's no cached page, use the [HTMLRewriter API](https://developers.cloudflare.com/workers/runtime-apis/html-rewriter/) to:
 	1. Remove all HTML elements on the page that have the `data-gaw-remove` attribute.
-	2. Add a glass of `"deglitch"` to the body tag of the page.
+	2. Add a class of `"deglitch"` to the body tag of the page.
+This removes the glitching animation that's used on a few different elements on the regular website.
 3. Cache the modified page for 24 hours using the `savePageToKv` function.
 4. Return the modified page to the user's browser.